 - Active users.
 Monitoring the number of active users allows you to understand how many customers you have and how popular your products are.

 Benefits of Grafana and Graphite for MQTT/IoT monitoring

 You need special systems to monitor MQTT metrics.
 Grafana and Graphite are flexible open-source monitoring tools that allow you to visualize, process, and analyze time-series data.
 Graphite allows you to collect time-series data from different sources, store them and process them.
 It also has a scalable real-time charting solution.
 You can use Graphite as the data source for Grafana.

 Grafana has advanced data visualization tools.
 It allows you to create amazing and easily customizable dynamic dashboards.
 Grafana dashboard consists of a group of widgets with which you can create different types of graphs.
-Grafana allows you to explore metrics with ad hoc queries and dynamic drill down.
+Grafana allows you to explore metrics with ad hoc queries and dynamic drill-downs.
 You can split the view and compare different time ranges, queries, and data sources side by side.
 It provides you with the ability to use different data sources on the same chart.
 It also allows you to create alerts and send notifications to systems like Slack, PagerDuty, VictorOps, and OpsGenie.

 Implementing MQTT, Graphite & Grafana using a Broker

 MQTT brokers are used for transferring data between clients (publishers and subscribers).
 There are different types of brokers.
 For example, Eclipse Mosquitto, HiveMQ, and others.
 In this section, we will look at how to send MQTT metrics to Graphite using different ways.
 In order to send MQTT data to hosted Graphite, it must be formatted in Graphite.